When new users sign up, they’re not looking to “fill out a form”; they’re trying to get something done.

 2. What’s the size of your company?

-3. What would you like to use involve.me for?
+3. What goal would you like to achieve with involve.me?

 Answers to these questions help our SaaS team with the following: